-Step When you do this You see this These triangle graphics (which is just a single DOTS file) will be combined with the text Graphics ! ♥ ♥ 《Graphics!《 1 Delete all the messages cu (See "Clearing a display's r rrently stored in the display. nemory" on page 6 or "Example 5 - Deleting messages" on page 20.)
-2 Press PROGRAM.
-3 Press BACK .
-PROG DOTS A The name of your DOTS graphics file will be A. 4 Press ADV .
+Step When you do this You see this These triangle graphics (which is just a single DOTS file) will be combined with the text Graphics!.
+V V Graphics!4 1 rrently stored in the display. memory" on page 8 or "Example 5 - Deleting messages" on page 22.)
+2 Press PROGRAM .
+PROG TEXT A 3 Press BACK .
+PROG DOTS A The name of your DOTS graphics file will be A. 4 Press ADV.
 The blinking DOTS cursor keeps track of where you're drawing.
 5 Press X to move a vertical line across the display.
 This reduces the size of the drawing area.
 Keep pressing X until there are 5 dots between the vertical line and the end of the display.
-NOTE: If you don't reduce the graphic area, the graphic would take up the entire area of the display.
-W moves this line left (increases drawing area) X moves this line right (reduces drawing area) The line should end up 5 dots from the end.
-So our drawing area will be 5 dots wide by 7 dots high.
+NOTE: If you don't reduce the graphic area, the graphic will take up the entire area of the display.
+W moves this line left (increases drawing area) (reduces drawing area)

 6 Draw the following graphic using the keys indicated.
-Starting point Starting point Remember: To just move the cursor, don't hold down SHIFT.
-7 Press RUN twice.
+Remember, to just move the cursor, don't hold down SHIFT .
+Starting point.
+SHIFT + F SHIFT + D SHIFT + Q 7 Press RUN twice.
 PROG DOTS?
 8 Press BACK until PROG TEXT A appears.
 PROG TEXT A 9 Press ADV .
-A 10 Hold down SHIFT and press 6 for ROTATE .
+A 10 Hold down SHIFT and press 6 for rotate.
 A] [ROT] 11 Hold down SHIFT and press Ø to insert your DOTS graphic.
 A] [ROT][DOT]A The A is the file name of your DOTS graphic.
-12 Using CAPS and SHIFT when necessary, type Graphics!
-(Place a space before A]T]A Graphics!
-Place a space before the word Graphics !
-Graphics!)
+12 Using CAPS and SHIFT when necessary, type "Graphics!"
+(Place a space before "Graphics".)
+A]T]A Graphics!
+Place a space before Graphics!
 (Otherwise, the first triangle will appear too close.)
 13 Hold down SHIFT and press Ø to insert your DOTS graphic again.
 A] [DOT]A 14 Press RUN twice to see your graphic and text message move across the display.
-Image: Second system NOTE: If you had not placed a space after the first triangle graphic, the message would look like the following: Image:
+Image: Second system NOTE: If you had not placed a space after the st triangle graphic, the message appear like this: Image: Second system Image: Second system Image: Second system Image: Second system